Looking for an open-source ecommerce platform? No wonder Magento and PrestaShop got your attention.

 Ease of use

 Speaking about the ease of use of a platform, we usually refer to how fast a merchant can build a store and how easy it will be to run daily commerce operations.
 And in both PrestaShop and Magento cases, the setup is complicated while the store administration is easy.

 To install PrestaShop, you’ll need to follow the official installation guide: download PrestaShop core code, create a database, upload it to the server, and then install.
 Once you’re past this setup step, you’ll have to choose and integrate the modules required for your store operations.
 So if you find manual store setup difficult, professional PrestaShop development services should be considered in your budget.
 The only thing that gives PrestaShop a competitive advantage over Magento is the possibility of 1-click installation.
 Partner up with a recommended hosting provider (TMDHosting, for instance) and run a 1-click installation script.

-Meanwhile, the Admin dashboard is very intuitive and contains all the order info, product descriptions, quantities, and SEO features you might need.
+Meanwhile, the Admin dashboard in PrestaShop is very intuitive and contains all the order info, product descriptions, quantities, and SEO features you might need.
 It is supported on any mobile or tablet device too, so you’ll be able to control your store from anywhere, anytime.

-Magento allows only manual store setup.
+Adobe Commerce (Magento) allows only manual store setup.
 You’ll need to configure your hosting environment first, then download Magento core code via Composer or via the Web Setup Wizard, and install it using the command line.
 So unless you’re passionate about programming, you’ll need to hire a Magento developer to help you out with the store installation and configuration.